 The Our Watersheds exhibit is surrounded by native plants found along the coastal areas of the San Pedro Bay watersheds.
 The classroom features a living roof with coastal shrubs and grasses.
 This new building is LEED® Platinum certified—the highest rating from the United States Green Business Council for green design and construction.
 In addition to being a fully functioning carbon-neutral classroom, this building serves as an example of alternative energy use, sustainable design, and water conservation and reuse.
 The Rivers and Mountains Conservancy, the Institution for Museum and Library Services, the California Coastal Conservancy, Metropolitan Water Department, Long Beach Water Department, Los Angeles County, and the American Chemistry Council supported this project demonstrating the need to conserve and reuse water.

 The Molina Animal Care Center includes a 1,800 square feet state-of-the-art building that is carbon-neutral, powered by solar energy.
+The Pacific Collections store is three Green Globes®-certified from the Green Building Initiative for its sustainability practices including use of bird-friendly glass and abundant natural lighting.
 The Ocean Science Center, designed and built to LEED Gold standards, is converted an outdoor plaza into a new gallery while reusing existing walls, slab, foundation, and systems.

 Solar Energy at the Aquarium